comp423-25s/csxl-team-e9/docs/git-together.md

 ## Backend

-The backend of Git together features a bunch of new API routes.
+The backend of Git together features several new API routes. (prefix: /api/coworking/gittogether)

-- /gittogether/ : brings the user to the initial form for baseline answers
+- / : POST - Allows students to send their answers to the initial form
-- /gittogether/specific :brings the user to the class specific form where they input specific answers for what they want to accomplish and some of their hobbies etc.
+- /specific : POST - Allows students to send their answers to the specific form

-- /gittogether/matches : this route gets the users matches for a specific class
+- /matches : GET - Allows students to get their matches for a given class
-- /gittogether/del{pid}/{clas} : this route deletes a specifc answer based on class and user pid
+- /initialanswers : GET - Allows students to view their initial answers
+- /specificanswers : GET - Allows students to view thier inital answers
+- /student/courses : GET - Allows a student to view a list of entered courses
-- /gittogether/teacher/coursepairings : this route gets an entire class pairings for a teacher based on a class
+- /teacher/coursepairings: GET - Allows instructors to view pairings for a given class
+- /del{pid}/{clas} : DELETE - Allows students to delete a specific form submission
-- /gittogether/teacher/del/coursepairings: this route deletes all specifc entries for a given class
+- /teacher/del/coursepairings : DELETE - Allows instructors to delete pairings for a class
+- /is-ambassador : GET - Allows authentication into instructor/ambassador view

 The Backend also relies on new models including InitialFormAnswer, SpecifcFormAnswer, Match, and Pairing.
 InitialFormAnswer and SpecificFormAnswer store information for the different forms that are filled out.
 Match stores information about a students match for a given class, and Pairing contains the two pids of a given pairing for a class.